 Wear clothes you like and that fit well

 Ill-fitting clothes don’t look good no matter what size you are.
 Dress in something you like, that’s comfortable and that fits your here-and-now body.
 99% of my clients resist buying new clothes that fit.
 100% of them are SO GLAD THEY LISTENED!
-I know it’s not easy for everyone to just go out and buy new clothes, especially now when the pandemic has affected household incomes and even if you can afford it, you can’t try things on in the shops because of Covid restrictions
+I know it’s not easy for everyone to just go out and buy new clothes, especially now.
+Perhaps you don’t need to spend much or any money at all!
+Can you swap with someone?
+Go to your local charity shop?
+Borrow?

 Instrument vs ornament

-Focus on how you’re feeling on the inside – think of your body as an instrument for life, for this moment of spending time with people you care about, rather than an ornament for the viewing pleasure of others.
+Focus on how you’re feeling on the inside – think of your body as an instrument for life, an instrument through which you’re experiencing this moment of spending time with people you care about, rather than an ornament for the viewing pleasure of others.
 You’re not an ornament!
 You’re a human being and you don’t owe prettiness (however that is defined) to anyone.

 Focus on the inside (not the outside)